Mca2189/hft-1/README.md

 # High Frequency Trading Solution #
 * running on china futures market and cryptocurrency market

-## This system is not perfect, there are many things can be improved, if you want to cooperate with me to build a better one, please contact with me.
-17210240111@fudan.edu.cn

 ### What is this repository for? ###
 * automatic algorithm trading system